im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 - overall very good
 - has a couple bangers
+- audio fingerprint (banjo)
+- the planets all have atmospheric tracks where as songs that are triggered and play at specific events have more involved tracks
+- the timing of when songs start to fade in and play for events are very well done
-- the song that plays after you leave the Ash Twin Project with the warp core gave me shivers, it's such a good touch since most people doing that probably know that they are going to the Eye of the Universe
+  - the song that plays after you leave the Ash Twin Project (final voyage) with the warp core gave me shivers, it's such a good touch since most people doing that probably know that they are going to the Eye of the Universe

 ## The thrill of death